 - Muscle twitching

+Seek medical help right away.
+Contact your local emergency services.
 Wash the area with fresh water.
-Remove any foreign material at the wound site.
-Contact an emergency room.
-Soak wound in the hottest water the patient can tolerate for 30 - 90 minutes, if instructed to do so.
+Remove any debris, such as sand, at the wound site.
+Soak wound in the hottest water the person can tolerate for 30 to 90 minutes.

 Before Calling Emergency